jungtaekkim/bayeso/docs/example/gp.rst

     :alt: gp_sampled_fixed

 Build a Gaussian process regression model with the hyperparameters optimized by marginal likelihood maximization, and plot the result.
+Similar to the aforementioned case, `num_samples` functions are sampled from the distributions with `mu` and `Sigma`.

 .. code-block:: python